Institutional OA memberships with publishers

 Standard APCs £1788.
 Off-setting scheme - 75% discount

-Instructions: If your article is accepted for publication you will be offered the option to make your article open access.
+Instructions: If your article is accepted for publication the publisher may offer you the option to make your article open access.
 To check eligibility for funding, contact firstname.lastname@example.org

 Standard APCs £1200 - £2000